HaizenTrist/Recursive-Backtracking-Algorithm/README.md

-# Backtracking Sudoku Solver
-Basic backtracking algorithm used to recursively solve a Sudoku board.
+Implementation of a recursive backtracking algorithm to solve Sudoku board.

-The program will check for empty cells try all possible numbers until a valid play is made.
-If a valid play is no longer possible it will backtrack, resetting the previous cell and trying a different number.

-The input board can be changed by editing it inside the project file.
+Algorithm will proceduraly solve a provided Sudoku board until a mistake is made, at which point it will revert to the previous tile and repeat until the board is solved.

+A basic visualization of the algorithm's operation and the ability to enter a custom board is provided using the PyGame library.